Ramadan Sobhi: International career

 Sobhi made his national team debut against Tanzania on 14 June 2015 in the first round of 2017 Africa Cup of Nations qualifier at the age of 17 years, 11 months and 18 days, to become the second youngest player to ever play for the Egyptian national team after Mido.
 On 29 March, he scored his first international goal at the top level in a 2017 Africa Cup of Nations qualification game against Nigeria.
 In January Sobhi was selected by Héctor Cúper in the Egyptian squad that competed in the 2017 Africa Cup of Nations.
 Sobhi was mainly used as a substitute in the competition, featuring in four games out of the six as Egypt lost in the final to Cameroon.
 In May 2018 he was named in Egypt's preliminary squad for the 2018 FIFA World Cup in Russia.

 In November 2019, he was the captain of the Egypt national under-23 football team in 2019 Africa U-23 Cup of Nations hosted by Egypt.
 Egypt won their first title by defeating Ivory Coast 2–1 in the final, with Ramadan scoring the second goal in the 114th minute.
 Ramadan was also selected as the best player of the tournament.

 Style of play

 Sobhi is mostly used upfront on either wing.
 However, he also can be used as an attacking midfielder or a secondary striker.
 His style of play combines dribbling, clinical passing, vision.

 Personal life

 Speaking in February 2016, Sobhi stated that he supports Spanish side Real Madrid.
-He is married to Habiba Ekramy, sister of Pyramids teammate and national teammate Sherif Ekramy, and daughter of Ahly Legend Ekramy El-Shahat.
+He is married to Habiba Ekramy, sister of Pyramids teammate and national teammate Sherif Ekramy, and daughter of Ahly player Ekramy El-Shahat.

-Controversy

-In March 2024, it was reported that Sobhi tested positive for doping for samples taken in August 2023.
+It was reported by Reuters in November 2025 that Sobhi was being held in detention in Egypt for "allegations of academic fraud".
+In late December of the same year, he was sentenced to one year in prison with hard labour after being convicted in the case.